Los Angeles · Architectural homes specialist

 Buying an architectural home in Los Angeles

-If you are buying, the specialist's job is to make sure you understand exactly what you are acquiring before you offer.
+For a buyer, the specialist's job is to make sure you understand exactly what you are acquiring before you offer.
 That means confirming attribution, reviewing any recorded Mills Act contract and preservation plan, understanding what the historic designations allow and restrict, assessing the quality and reversibility of past renovations, and underwriting the long-term carrying cost honestly.
 It also means access.
-Because so many significant architectural homes sell quietly, working with Debbie Pisaro, who maintains relationships with owners and the architectural community, often means seeing properties before they reach the open market.
+Because so many significant architectural homes sell quietly, working with a realtor who maintains relationships with owners and the architectural community often means seeing properties before they reach the open market.

 Selling an architectural home in Los Angeles

-If you are selling, the specialist's job is to price the home for what it genuinely is and to market it to the buyers who will pay for that.
+For a seller, the architectural real estate agent's job is to price the home for what it genuinely is and to market it to the buyers who will pay for that.
 A generic luxury listing approach, generic photography, generic copy, a generic open house, can actively cost an architectural seller money by drawing the wrong buyers and missing the right ones.
 The architecture has to lead: the right photographer, the architect-and-provenance story told properly, the historic designations presented as the assets they are, and the listing placed in front of the design-literate buyer pool that recognizes the work.
-Disclosure also matters, because a recorded Mills Act contract and Historic-Cultural Monument obligations are material facts a buyer and their lender need early.
+Disclosure also matters, because a recorded Mills Act contract and HCM obligations are material facts a buyer and their lender need early.

-Debbie Pisaro works with architectural homes across Los Angeles, with particular depth in the Hollywood Hills, Beverly Hills, Bel Air, Hancock Park, Los Feliz, Silver Lake, Studio City, Brentwood, Mar Vista, Pasadena, and La Canada Flintridge.
-Through her brokerage, Coastline 840, she also represents architectural, historic, and design-forward properties statewide across California.
-Studio City's significant homes are charted on the Studio City architectural homes map.
+As a Los Angeles realtor, Debbie works with architectural homes across the city, with particular depth in the Hollywood Hills, Beverly Hills, Bel Air, Hancock Park, Los Feliz, Silver Lake, Studio City, Brentwood, Mar Vista, Pasadena, and La Cañada Flintridge.
+Studio City's significant homes are charted on the Studio City architectural homes map, and Los Feliz on the Los Feliz architectural map.
+In Studio City and Los Feliz she is also the local best-agent choice, on Just Studio City and Los Feliz Living.
+Through her independent brokerage, Coastline 840, she represents architectural, historic, and design-forward properties statewide across California, mapped across its California neighborhoods.

 Why a specialist